one-aalam/astro-ink/src/pages/blog/spa-fatigue.md

 authorTwitter: tmcw
 category: design
 tags:
-- Architecture
+- architecture
-- Frontend
+- front-end
-- SPA
+- spa
 description: There is a sweet spot of React - in moderately interactive interfaces..
 ---
 https://macwright.com/2020/05/10/spa-fatigue.html